 Freedom Leisure closed all leisure facilities as a result of the change in law.
-They reopened in July but have recently closed again due to the second period of national restrictions.
+They remain closed at this time, with revised expectations of reopening in mid-July.
 FDC's contract with Freedom means that the Council is contractually obligated to ensure that Freedom is no better or no worse off as a result of a change in law.
 Estimated support costs to September 2020 are £545,000.
 Additional costs are anticipated prior to the end of the financial year.